Si-789/SafeSense/README.md

 # SafeSense

 ## Overview
-SafeSense is an Arduino-based multi-hazard detection system developed during the UCL Robotics & AI Crash Course, where the project was awarded first place.
+SafeSense is an Arduino-based safety system developed during the UCL Robotics & AI Crash Course, where the project was awarded first place.

-The system monitors environmental conditions in real time using vibration and temperature sensors to detect earthquake activity and fire risks.
-It displays clear emergency instructions through an LCD interface to help users respond quickly and safely during emergencies.
+The system uses vibration and temperature sensors to detect possible earthquake activity and fire risks in real time.
+Depending on the hazard detected, the LCD display shows different emergency instructions to help users respond quickly and safely.

 ## Features
 - Real-time hazard monitoring
-- Earthquake detection using vibration sensors
+- Earthquake detection using a vibration sensor
-- Fire risk detection using temperature sensors
+- Fire risk detection using a temperature sensor
-- Dual-condition emergency alerts
+- LCD safety alerts
-- LCD safety instruction display
+- Detection of combined hazard conditions
-- Modular and expandable system design
+- Expandable system design

 ## Technologies Used
 - Arduino Uno